teranode-group/TNG-Identity-bsvdid-method/README.md

 ![Figure 4_How the Subject and the Controller keys are link to the DID?](https://github.com/user-attachments/assets/87860062-7088-4c55-a0c4-78160d22a381)

-> _Figure 4: How the Subject and the Controller keys are link to the DID?_
+> _Figure 4: How are the Subject and the Controller keys linked to the DID?_

 <br>